Cherry Valley (village), New York: Historical and cultural significance

 Cherry Valley was the birthplace of John H. Funk (1817-1871), State Assemblyman from New York City in 1857, and his younger sister, Jane (1823-1860), better known as the "notorious" courtesan Fanny White.

 Cherry Valley has a long history as an artist and writer's community.
 Willa Cather left New York City for the isolated village in 1911, writing O Pioneers! while there.
 Poet Allen Ginsberg bought a farm there in the 1960s, and the town became a haven and destination point for many of the major personalities of the Beat scene: William Burroughs, Gregory Corso, Peter Orlovsky, Herbert Huncke, Ray Bremser, Anne Waldman, Robert Creeley, Lawrence Ferlinghetti, Harry Smith, and many others all spent time either living or visiting there.
 Poet Charles Plymell still lives in Cherry Valley — he and his wife ran Cherry Valley Editions from their home, publishing small editions of major writers.
 Jazz pianist Paul Bley is a resident as are Mark Mastroianni and National Book Award nominated novelist Dana Spiotta.

 Transgender pioneer, actress and Andy Warhol Superstar Candy Darling is buried in the historic Cherry Valley Cemetery.
-A significant portion of the award-winning feature-length documentary film about her life, Beautiful Darling (2010), was shot in Cherry Valley.
-Photographer Ryan McGinley staged several photo shoots in and around the village, and the artist Dash Snow shot one of his last 8mm pieces, Sisyphus, Sissy Fuss, Silly Puss, there in late May 2009.
+A significant portion of Beautiful Darling (2010), a documentary film about her life, was shot in Cherry Valley.
+Photographer Ryan McGinley staged several photo shoots in and around the village, and the artist Dash Snow shot Sisyphus, Sissy Fuss, Silly Puss, one of his later 8mm pieces, there in late May 2009.

 Actress Jill Flint (Royal Pains and The Night Shift) was born and raised in Cherry Valley.
 Singer, musician and composer Vanessa Bley (daughter of Paul Bley) was raised in Cherry Valley.